mrYakamoto/anagrams-1-detecting-anagrams/README.md

 ###Release 1 : Ruby Implementation of `is_anagram?`

 Write a method `is_anagram?` that accepts two String arguments and returns `true` if the strings are anagrams and `false` if they are not.

 **Guidelines:**
+The following guidelines point out some edge cases of `is_anagram?`. _You should include tests for each these edge cases._

 * The order of the arguments should not matter.